acidtv/unsyncthing/README.md

 An Android client that browses and opens individual files from a Syncthing peer on demand — like Dropbox — without syncing entire folders.

+> [!WARNING]
+> This is competely vibe-coded.
+I did not read the sourcecode.
+Use at your own risk!

 The project has two layers:

 - **`stclient/`** — a Go module wrapping `syncthing/lib/protocol` (the BEP wire protocol).
 Built into an Android AAR via [gomobile](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile).